Charlie Kirk: Talk shows

-From October 2020 until his assassination, Kirk hosted a daily three-hour radio talk show, The Charlie Kirk Show, on Salem Media Group's "The Answer" radio channel.
+From October 2020 until his assassination, Kirk hosted The Charlie Kirk Show, a daily three-hour radio talk show, on Salem Media Group's "The Answer" radio channel.
 It was among the most popular podcasts on Apple Podcasts.
 According to internal data from TPUSA, Kirk's podcast was downloaded between 500,000 and 750,000 times each day in 2024.
 Kirk's "Turning Point Live" was a three-hour streaming talk show aimed at Generation Z. TPUSA's monthly online average grew to 111,000 unique visitors in 2021.
 A February 2023 Brookings Institution study found Kirk's podcast contained the second-highest proportion of false, misleading, and unsubstantiated statements among 36,603 episodes produced by 79 prominent political podcasters.

 In a 2022 episode of his podcast, Kirk called for a "patriot" to bail out of jail the man who broke into Nancy Pelosi's house and attacked and tried to murder her husband with a hammer.
 Also in 2022, journalist Bari Weiss released a report of internal Twitter documents dubbed "The Twitter Files", which alleged that Twitter was censoring conservative personalities on the social media platform.
 Weiss posted screenshots of Twitter tools that moderators could use to limit the reach of posts and accounts.
 According to Rolling Stone magazine, Kirk's Twitter account was flagged under "do not amplify", which meant algorithms would not highlight tweets coming from it.

 In April 2024, Kirk created a TikTok account after previously expressing skepticism of the social media platform.
 His account gained popularity after he posted numerous videos of himself talking to college students on his campus tours, with some videos garnering as many as 50 million views.
 In February 2025, Kirk signed with the Trinity Broadcasting Network to host a weekday talk show, Charlie Kirk Today.

 Debate style

-At TPUSA's college events, Kirk often propounded right-wing populist and nationalist views and invited students to prove him wrong in front of an audience of vocal supporters.
-The New York Times reviewed more than four dozen debates at Kirk's twice-yearly university tours and discussed them with four debate coaches and university professors.
+At TPUSA's college events, Kirk often propounded right-wing populist and nationalist views and invited students to "prove [him] wrong" (stylized in all caps) in front of an audience of vocal supporters.
+The New York Times reviewed more than four dozen debates at Kirk's twice-yearly university tours, and discussed them with four debate coaches and university professors.
 The analysis showed Kirk using the debate format to create viral confrontations and "deliver a consistent hard-line message while orchestrating highly shareable moments".
-The Times described him as having the advantage of having refined his debate performance against hundreds of people and used arguments likely to result in agitated and defensive responses by his less experienced opponents.
+The Times described him as having the advantage of having refined his debate performance against hundreds of people and used arguments likely to result in agitated and defensive responses by his less-experienced opponents.